scatterlogical/RukoXero/README.md

 `RukoXero\GetDeepLink()` will provide the prefix with your Organisation's shortcode to construct a deep link to pages within Xero.

 Just append the redirect required, eg. `$connectedAppsLink = RukoXero\GetDeepLink() . "&redirecturl=/Settings/ConnectedApps/";`

+## Data Storage and Disclaimer
+All configuration data, including the sensitive ClientSecret and Token, are stored within the Api_Xero table within your Rukovoditel database.
+Please ensure adequate security measures for this information.
+Note that IANAWD (I Am Not A Web Developer), and I have written RukoXero for the needs of my business to the best of my knowledge and abilities.
+If you are aware of any glaring security flaws or other monstrosities, bug reports or contributions are greatly appreciated.